 Using the remote shell to access endpoint devices

-Coro includes a remote shell capability designed to enable admin access to remote endpoint devices in the event that a compromised device must be isolated from the network.
+Coro includes a remote shell capability that allows admin users with sufficient permissions to access remote endpoint devices in the event that a compromised device must be isolated from the network.
 Through the shell, you can execute commands on the device to investigate the cause of an issue in a secure and segregated environment.

-The remote shell feature runs on Windows and macOS devices, and supports a maximum of 10 concurrent connections per device.
+The remote shell feature runs on Windows, macOS, and Linux devices, and supports a maximum of 10 concurrent connections per device.

 If a remote shell session is inactive for 10 minutes, Coro automatically closes the connection.